 The graffiti board is a technique that can be used in classrooms across the many teaching disciplines and age groups.

-I asked each student to think of a word that is used to describe the sound of music.
+I asked each student to think of a word used to describe the sound of music.
 I had to emphasize that I didn’t want words that described how it made them feel….. such as happy or relaxed, only words that described the sound of the music itself.

-One after another each student came up and wrote a word that could be used to describe the sound of music on the GRAFFITI board!
+Each student came up and wrote a word that could be used to describe the sound of music on the GRAFFITI board!

 The next step was to categorize the words according to the elements of music.